sujay3srivastava/Sentiment-Analysis-Arcana-Hackathon-/README.md

-# Arcana-Analytics
+# Arcana-Analytics Hackathon
-Sentiment Prediction and Co-occurrence of stock market data
+Public Sentiment Prediction(StockTwits tweets) and Co-occurrence of stocks in tweets

 ### Installation